Forever, Darling: Promotion and reception

 Ball and Arnaz promoted the film via a cross-country train tour aboard a special car provided by the Santa Fe Railroad, with stops in Chicago, Detroit, Dallas, Cleveland, Pittsburgh, Philadelphia, New York City, and Ball's hometown of Jamestown, New York.
 The film opened at the Loew's State Theatre, where the newlywed couple had performed their first vaudeville act in 1941.

-The film received mixed critical reception.
-Bosley Crowther of The New York Times described it as a "thin, overdrawn, weak caper", while Time Out London calls it a "fitfully amusing offering."
-Most notably, programmers at Radio City Music Hall, where Trailer had premiered, refused to let the film open there because they found it "sub-standard".
+The film has received mixed reviews.
+When it opened, Bosley Crowther of The New York Times described it as a "thin, overdrawn, weak caper," and Time Out London later called it a "fitfully amusing offering."
+Most notably, programmers at Radio City Music Hall, where Trailer had premiered, refused to let the film open there because they found it "sub-standard."

-According to MGM records the film earned $1,912,000 in the US and Canada and $376,000 elsewhere, resulting in a loss of $188,000.
-As a result of the disappointing results, MGM and the couple mutually agreed to cancel the deal, and Desilu did not produce another film until Yours, Mine, and Ours eleven years later.
+According to MGM records, the film earned $1,912,000 in the U.S. and Canada and $376,000 in other markets, resulting in a loss of $188,000.
+As a result of the disappointing results, MGM and the couple mutually agreed to cancel the deal, and Desilu did not produce another film until Yours, Mine, and Ours 11 years later.